uwe-app/website/site/docs/reference/commands/uvm/index.md

 {{import "header"}}

-The version manager `uvm(1)` provides commands for upgrading and managing installed versions of the toolchain; to view help on the command line run `uvm help <cmd>`.
+The version manager `uvm(1)` provides commands for upgrading and managing installed versions of the platform tools; to view help on the command line run `uvm help <cmd>`.

 {{> listing with-description=true}}